WilliamsCJ/tennis-club/README.md

 ## Database

-The original database was implemented as a MySQL database.
-However this was switched to SQLite for this demo, so that database hosting was not required.
+The original database was implemented as a MariaDB database, however this was switched to a PlanetScale MySQL database.